 Note: If claiming a tax credit on your tax return for the foreign taxes paid by the Fund, the credit may be limited due to changes for the Job and Growth Tax Relief Reconciliation Act of 2003.
 Please review the instructions to Form 1116 and consult with your tax advisor.

 Income Derived from U.S. Government Obligations

-A portion of the dividends paid by the Domini Social Bond Fund during 2015 was earned from investments in securities issued by agencies of the United States Government.
+A portion of the dividends paid by the Domini Impact Bond Fund during 2015 was earned from investments in securities issued by agencies of the United States Government.
 View the Fund's complete portfolio holdings.

 Depending on your state’s income tax laws, if any, some of this income may be exempt from state income tax.
 The following table lists the percentages of income earned from these obligations.
 To determine the amount of income from each agency, multiply the total ordinary dividends (box 1a on Form 1099-DIV) by the percentage noted.

 |Federal National Mortgage Associations (Fannie Mae)||28.68%|